 - Industrial Economics 1: Market Structure

-- Industrial Economics 1: Strategic Behaviours
+- Industrial Economics 1: Strategic Behaviour

 - Research in Applied Economics

-- Industrial Economics 2: Practice and Strategy
+- Industrial Economics 2: Strategy and Planning

 - Industrial Economics 2: Market Economics, Competition and Regulation